PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

 Now do the exact same thing for your second disk (/dev/sdb).

 ## Step 3
-Follow only a portion of this guide: https://unix.stackexchange.com/questions/544841/my-raid-1-always-renames-itself-to-dev-md127-after-rebooting-debian-10
+> Note: the following comes from a portion of this guide: [https://unix.stackexchange.com/questions/544841/my-raid-1-always-renames-itself-to-dev-md127-after-rebooting-debian-10](https://unix.stackexchange.com/questions/544841/my-raid-1-always-renames-itself-to-dev-md127-after-rebooting-debian-10)

-Create the RAID (we will identify this new drive by /dev/md0):
+Create the RAID (we will identify this new RAID drive as /dev/md0):
 `sudo mdadm --create /dev/md0 --level=mirror --raid-devices=2 /dev/sda /dev/sdb`

-Edit the file "mdadm.conf":
+Edit the file *mdadm.conf*:
 `sudo nano /etc/mdadm/mdadm.conf`

-Delete all content inside (if any) and replace it with this text (minus the ``` symbols):
+Delete all content inside (if any) and replace it with this text (minus the ``` symbols, if you see those):

 ```
 # mdadm.conf